sharkcrayon/bitcoin-closure/README.md

 # bitcoin-closure
+*A project by Serena Randolph and Austin Williams

-A tool for computing the closure of a bitcoin address.
+**bitcoin-closure** is a tool for computing the closure of a bitcoin address.

 ## What is the Closure of a Bitcoin Address?
 The closure of a bitcoin address is is defined recursively as follows: